jeafreezy/nigeria_geodata/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+See [LICENSE.MD](https://github.com/jeafreezy/nigeria_geodata?tab=License-1-ov-file).